Dutch replica of Noah's Ark. By Ceinturion.

 Lahmu and Lahamu were called into being.

-Other parts of Genesis resemble the Mesopotamian Epic of Gilgamesh.
-The epic tells that the gods became tired of working on Creation and created a man to do the hard work.
-For that, they put a god to death and mixed his blood with clay to make the first human in the likeness of the gods:
+The creation of man in Genesis resembles the creation account in the Mesopotamian Epic of Gilgamesh, which describes how the gods, tired of working on creation, created a man to do the job.
+They put a god to death and mixed his blood with clay to produce the first human in the likeness of the gods,

 In the clay, god and man